ballerina-platform/module-ballerinax-health.fhir.r4/utils/fhirpath/README.md

 ### Main Functions

-- `getFhirPathValues(json fhirResource, string fhirPathExpression, boolean validate = fhirResourceValidation) returns json|FHIRPathError`
+- `getFhirPathValues(json fhirResource, string fhirPathExpression, boolean validateFHIRResource = fhirResourceValidation) returns json|FHIRPathError`
   - Extracts values from FHIR resources using FHIRPath expressions
   - Returns extracted values as a json array or an error
   - Can handle both single and multiple values (e.g., `Patient.address[0].city` returns the first city from all address records, while `Patient.address.city` returns all the cities from all address records)
+  - Optional validation of FHIR resource structure

-- `setFhirPathValues(json fhirResource, string fhirPathExpression, json newValue, boolean allowPathCreation = createMissingPaths, boolean validate = fhirResourceValidation) returns json|FHIRPathError`
+- `setFhirPathValuesWithNewValue(json fhirResource, string fhirPathExpression, json newValue, boolean allowPathCreation = createMissingPaths, boolean validateFHIRResource = fhirResourceValidation) returns json|FHIRPathError`
   - Updates a FHIR resource at the specified FHIRPath with the provided value
-  - Can handle both single and multiple values (e.g., `Patient.address[0].city` sets the city in the first address, while `Patient.address.city` updates all the cities in all the addresses.)
+  - Can handle both single and multiple values (e.g., `Patient.address[0].city` sets the city in the first address, while `Patient.address.city` updates all the cities in all the addresses)
   - Use `()` as the value to remove a field from the resource (e.g., setting `Patient.gender` to `()` removes the gender field)
   - Optionally can create missing paths in the resource structure based on the `allowPathCreation` parameter
+  - Optional validation of FHIR resource structure

+- `setFhirPathValuesWithFunction(json fhirResource, string fhirPathExpression, ModificationFunction modificationFunction, boolean validateFHIRResource = fhirResourceValidation) returns json|FHIRPathError`
+  - Updates a FHIR resource by applying a custom function to transform values at the specified FHIRPath
+  - Useful for data masking, hashing, encryption, or other custom transformations
+  - The modification function receives the current value and returns the transformed value
+  - Can handle both single and multiple values
+  - Optional validation of FHIR resource structure

-- `validateFhirPath(string fhirPath) returns boolean`
+- `validateFhirPath(string fhirPathExpression) returns boolean`
   - Validates a FHIRPath expression to ensure it is syntactically correct
+  - Returns `true` if valid, `false` if invalid
+  - Uses regex pattern matching to validate FHIRPath syntax

+- `validateFhirResource(json fhirResource) returns FHIRPathError?`
+  - Validates a FHIR resource to ensure it conforms to the FHIR R4 specification
-  - Returns `true` if valid, or a `FHIRPathError` if invalid
+  - Returns `()` if valid, or a `FHIRPathError` if invalid
+  - Uses FHIR R4 validation libraries for comprehensive validation

 ### Types

 - `Token` - Basic token type for FHIRPath parsing with value field
 - `ArrayToken` - Sub type of token for array access tokens with index field
 - `FHIRPathError` - Distinct error type for FHIRPath-related errors
+- `ModificationFunction` - Function type for custom value transformations: `isolated function (json) returns json|ModificationFunctionError`
+- `ModificationFunctionError` - Distinct error type for modification function errors

+### Utility Functions

+- `createFhirPathError(string errorMsg, string? fhirPath) returns FHIRPathError` - Creates a FHIRPath error
+- `createModificationFunctionError(string errorMsg, string? fhirPath, string? fhirPathValue) returns ModificationFunctionError` - Creates a modification function error

 ## Error Handling